Adobe-CEP/Samples/PProPanel/ReadMe.md

 Further [relevant information](https://github.com/Adobe-CEP/Getting-Started-guides/tree/master/Package%20Distribute%20Install) is available from the Extensibility team.

+### Scenario 1 : The common case

+For extensions deployed exclusively via Creative Cloud Desktop, submitting your extension to the Adobe Exchange Store is all you need to do; the Store will generate a cross-platform .zxp file with which your extension can be installed, and Creative Cloud Desktop will take care of extension configuration management, across your Creative Cloud systems.

+### Scenario 2 : Enabling other installation methods

 You can either generate a self-signed certificate (ZXPSignCmd will make them for you), or get one from a commercial security provider.
 Here's an example:

 ```bash
 ./ZXPSignCmd -selfSignedCert US California Adobe "Bruce Bullis" TotallySecurePassword certificate.p12